 not be the father or mother of the one to be baptized.

-A baptized person belonging to a non-Catholic ecclesial community (e.g. a Protestant) can be a godparent together with a Catholic godparent but only as a witness of the baptism.
+A baptized person belonging to a non-Catholic ecclesial community (e.g. a Protestant) can be a witness together with a Catholic Godparent.